uwdb/Cosette/guide.markdown

 ---
 layout: plain
-title: Tutorial
+title: Guide
 group: "navigation"
-id: tutorial
+id: guide
 ---

 ### Getting Started

-(The tutorial is under construction ...)
+(This guide is under construction ... ... ... how did you get to this page???)

 ### Contact